Newport Beach Robbery Attorney

 There are a few defenses that can be used when charged with robbery.
 Many will proclaim and insist that they are innocent and did not commit the crime or crimes in question.
 They may support their claim with evidence that they were at a different place at a different time during the time of the alleged robbery.
 Another defensive strategy some people use is that they did not meet all of the required elements of a robbery that need to be proven in order for something to be considered a robbery in the first place.
 An example of this would be someone saying that they had the consent of the owner to take the “stolen” property or that they were allowed on the premises.

 Robbery is a felony offense and can have serious penalties, including time behind bars.
 The Newport Beach robbery attorney at the Johnson Criminal Law Group can provide an experienced California criminal defense lawyer who knows how to obtain the best outcome for clients defending a robbery claim.
-Call the Law Office for a free initial consultation today at (949) 622-5522.
+Call the Law Office for an initial consultation today at (949) 622-5522.